Table of Contents

 Essential Features for Job Seekers

-Job seekers want a simple, efficient way to find relevant opportunities.
-Here are the key features they need:
+Job seekers want a simple, efficient way to find

 - Intuitive Search and Filtering: Users should be able to quickly narrow down jobs using filters like location, salary range, experience level, and keywords.
 A powerful search helps job seekers find exactly what they're looking for without wasting time scrolling through irrelevant listings.